 There are many ways of starting off in poker, but the most important way is by reading, and then playing poker at stakes your bankroll can sustain.
 You can get yourself acquainted with the rules and structure of play by playing on “play money” tables on sites like Pokerstars, but this won’t teach you nearly as much as a book like Getting Started in Hold ‘em or Phil Gordon’s Little Green Book.
 These books will teach you enough that you can grasp the fundamentals of poker, and begin playing for money.

-When you don’t play for money, players play too erratically and without logic, and it is difficult to get a grasp for poker as it is normally played.
+When you don’t play for real money, players play too erratically and without logic, and it is difficult to get a grasp for poker as it is normally played.
 So with some reading under your belt you can begin to play micro stakes poker (.5/.10 stakes for example) with a small bankroll of 100 or 200 dollars.
 You can then begin applying the concepts you have learned in books to real world play, and begin to learn more on your own.

 Many online poker rooms offer ways to play for free, including freeroll tournaments.
 Fortune Poker is known for some great freeroll tournaments.